top of page

 ADHD Evaluation and Treatment in San Francisco

-Board-certified psychiatrist Dr. John Lee provides specialized ADHD evaluation and treatment for high-functioning adults, students, and older teens in San Francisco.
-He is especially focused on patients whose ADHD has been overlooked, masked by strong performance, or recognized later than expected.
-His approach emphasizes careful diagnosis, individualized treatment planning, and consistent physician follow-up over time.
-Visits are conducted securely by video for patients located in California at the time of the appointment.
+Board-certified psychiatrist Dr. John Lee provides specialized ADHD evaluation, diagnosis, and treatment for high-functioning adults, college students, professionals, and older teens in San Francisco.
+He works with patients whose ADHD may have been overlooked, masked by strong academic or professional performance, or recognized later in life.
+His approach emphasizes comprehensive assessment, individualized treatment planning, medication management when clinically appropriate, and consistent follow-up with the same physician.
+Patients throughout San Francisco can receive secure telehealth ADHD care.

 Why Patients in San Francisco Choose Dr. Lee

-Dr. Lee provides physician-led ADHD care for patients who want more than a quick screening or a fragmented treatment experience.
+Dr. Lee provides physician-led ADHD care for San Francisco patients who want more than a quick screening or fragmented treatment experience.
 He is a board-certified psychiatrist and board-certified child and adolescent psychiatrist on the Clinical Faculty at Stanford School of Medicine.
 Patients choose this practice for nuanced evaluation, medically grounded treatment, and continuity with the same physician over time.
-His work is especially well suited for high-functioning adults, students, and later-diagnosis patients whose ADHD may be subtle, masked, or easily misunderstood in general practice settings.
+His approach is especially well suited for high-functioning adults, students, and later-diagnosis patients whose ADHD may be subtle, masked by achievement, or easily misunderstood in general practice settings.

 San Francisco ADHD Care for High-Functioning Adults, Students, and Late Diagnosis

-Many patients in San Francisco come to Dr. Lee after years of keeping up externally while struggling internally with focus, organization, follow-through, and executive functioning.
-Some are professionals—including attorneys in the Financial District, founders in SoMa, and designers at creative firms—managing fast-paced work, variable schedules, and high cognitive demands.
-Others are students or older teens trying to keep pace in competitive academic settings.
-Many are high-functioning adults whose ADHD was missed earlier because they were capable, driven, and outwardly successful.
-This practice is designed for patients who want a careful evaluation from a physician with focused expertise in ADHD.
+Many patients in San Francisco come to Dr. Lee after years of appearing successful while privately struggling with focus, organization, procrastination, follow-through, time management, and executive functioning.
+Some are attorneys in the Financial District, founders and technology professionals in SoMa, or designers and other creative professionals managing fast-paced work, variable schedules, and high cognitive demands.
+Others are students at the University of San Francisco, San Francisco State University, or UCSF, as well as older teens attending schools such as Lowell High School, Ruth Asawa San Francisco School of the Arts, or George Washington High School.
+Many are high-functioning adults or students whose ADHD was missed earlier because they were capable, driven, and able to compensate.
+This practice is designed for patients seeking a careful, physician-led ADHD evaluation from a psychiatrist with focused expertise rather than a generic screening or one-size-fits-all approach.

 A Careful ADHD Evaluation, Not Just a Quick Screening